Autumn Wheel Refinement Intensive

 – controlled wall development

-– intelligent trimming and finishing
+– trimming and finishing

-– repetition as a tool for technical consolidation
+– repetition as a tool for consolidation

 This workshop is not suitable for complete beginners.